Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Get-AzureRmServiceBusTopicAuthorizationRule.md

 ```

 ## DESCRIPTION
-The ** Get-AzureRmServiceBusTopicAuthorizationRule ** cmdlet gets the description of specified authorizationrule of the given ServiceBus Topic.
+The **Get-AzureRmServiceBusTopicAuthorizationRule** cmdlet gets the description of the specified authorization rule on the given Service Bus topic.

 ## EXAMPLES